XuZhou-cs2020/XuZhou-cs2020.github.io/README.md

 step 6. **push the edited files back to your online repository.**

+_GitHub Desktop is a good choice, at least you don't have to bother terimal to do advanced operation when you are not familiar with them.——Conclude from Etter's book, page 28，When I realized I mess everything up due to a mis-click pushing_

-When we change the content in the clone of repository, GitHub desktop will show the changes at left. then we can commit it back to our master branch.
+1. When we change the content in the clone of repository, GitHub desktop will show the changes at left.
+* then we can commit it back to our master branch.
 You can find the commit button at the bottom left corner.

-Then we can just push it back and check it on our GitHub account.
+* Then we can just push it back and check it on our GitHub account.

 **Demo**

 If all the steps are done correctly, you can view your resume now by enter the address USERNAME.github.io:

 ![gifn](/gif/demo.gif)